 - Home Feed: Personalized based on past interactions, watch history, and interests.

-- Suggested Videos: Shown alongside the current video, based on similarity and viewer behavior.
+- Suggested Videos: Shown alongside the current video, based on similarity and viewer behavior (accounts for 70% of YouTube views).

 - Search Rankings: Videos ranked for relevance based on metadata, watch time, and engagement.